HPEDevCom/redfishdocs/docs/iLOs/_ilo5_introduction.md

-# Introduction

-The iLO RESTful API for HPE iLO 5 is a programming interface enabling state-of-the-art server management.
-This document contains helpful information about how to interact with the iLO RESTful API.
-The iLO RESTful API uses the basic HTTP operations (GET, PUT, POST, DELETE, and PATCH) to submit or return a JSON formatted resource to or from a URI on iLO 5.

-With modern scripting languages, you can easily write simple REST clients for RESTful APIs.
-Most languages, like Python, can transform JSON into internal-data structures, like dictionaries, allowing for easy access to data.
-This enables you to write custom code directly to the iLO RESTful API, instead of using intermediate tools such as HPE’s HPQLOCFG or CONREP.

 ## Redfish Conformance

 iLO 5's Redfish conformance details are available the "**[Managing Hewlett Packard Enterprise Servers Using the RESTful API](https://support.hpe.com/hpesc/public/docDisplay?docId=c04423967)**".